LIN JUNLIANG is a modern artist. He was born in Hualien, Taiwan.

 I was born in a comic shop.
-I grew up reading comics and watching Japanese animation during my elementary school.
-My father used his comic techniques to guide me how to observe, how to paint, how the human body looks, how to look at it, how to understanding the stories in cartoons and movies, this journey deeply affects my future desire for aesthetics.
+I grew up reading comics and watching Japanese animation during elementary school.
+My father used his comic techniques to guide me on how to observe, how to paint, how the human body looks, how to look at it, how to understanding the stories in cartoons and movies, this journey deeply affects my future desire for aesthetics.

 Photos courtesy of Lin Jun Liang